 But in the last six months, the company has been moving away from the concept of a virtual bazaar full of market stalls, towards the concept of a more upscale virtual shopping mall full of stores with their own merchandising displays, point of sale advertising, and branded imagery.
-With space to design their own stores within the platform, brands can build their own homepage, with pictures and video, to create the feel they want.

 This highly profitable model of virtual malls that is what has enabled Alibaba to swallow more than half of online sales in China.

 “Overseas sellers have a better understanding of local users, [and] their products have better designs as they are closer to local users,” the head of AliExpress, Wang Mingqiang, told Reuters.

 AliExpress has waived monthly rates for sellers in Spain to attract their business, while commissions for goods sold are set at 5% to 8%, according to a senior source close to the company.